Gabriella-Veytsel/Veytsel-MADA-project/README.md

 -Everything should be able to be reproduced, start with processingscript.R > explorationscript.rmd > analysisscript.R
 -Knit Manuscript.rmd (in products folder) to HTML
--I will add more to the written sections + references next week!
-May need to ask some questions during office hours